-The 2013 Reed Tango Music Institute includes tango rehearsals and performance opportunities, group lessons and sectionals, specialty workshops on tango performance practice, lectures and discussions on tango music and history, jam sessions, film screenings, and more.
-Students will learn new material while in residence, and will have the opportunity to be coached on their existing tango repertoire in master class settings.
+The 2014 Reed Tango Music Institute will include ensemble rehearsals and performance opportunities, group lessons and sectionals, specialty workshops on tango performance practice, lectures and discussion on tango music and history, jam sessions, film screenings, and much more.